Backlang-Org/backlang-org.github.io/docs/the-backsics.md

 # Functions

 Functions have a simple system.
-They can get called with arguments and execute their code, just like functions in other languages.
+They can get called with arguments and execute their code, just like functions in other languages

 A quick example:
 ```back